Ent0o0on/Numbers-to-Diagram/README.md

 How to download matplotlib:

-1. Open your Code editor
+1. Open you statistic.py in your code editor

 2. Open the terminal